-Hardware description languages model circuits in the form of a \emph{netlist}.
+Hardware description languages model circuits as a \emph{netlist}.
 A netlist is a directed graph whose nodes are circuit cells (gates, registers, and memory banks) and whose edges are the wires connecting them.
 A netlist graph can be made acyclic by splitting the state nodes (e.g., registers) into a \emph{next} and \emph{current} value.
-For example, the top part of \figRef{parsim} contains a netlist in which circles represent gates and rectangles represent registers.
-The corresponding directed acyclic graph (DAG) is at the bottom where the \emph{next} and \emph{current} values are denoted by \textcode{+} and \textcode{-}, respectively.
+For example, the top part of~\figRef{parsim} contains a netlist in which circles represent gates and rectangles represent registers.
+The corresponding directed acyclic graph (DAG) at the bottom has the \emph{next} and \emph{current} values denoted by \textcode{+} and \textcode{-}, respectively.

-Simulating RTL executes the netlist DAG while respecting precedence relations.
-A simulated cycle concludes when all \emph{next} register values are computed using the \emph{current} register values.
-The \emph{current} values are then updated from the newly computed ones, and the process repeats.
-The DAG, moreover, fully expresses the inherent parallelism of an RTL circuit as an interpreter can simulate independent paths through the graph in parallel.
+Simulating RTL entails evaluating the netlist DAG while respecting precedence relations.
+A simulated cycle concludes when all \emph{next} register values have been computed using the \emph{current} register values.
+The \emph{current} values are then updated from the \emph{next} values, and the process repeats.
+The DAG fully expresses the inherent parallelism of an RTL circuit as an evaluator can traverse independent paths in parallel.